-My mission is to provide an ethical alternative.
-I hope to build an online tea shop that harms the environment as little as possible, and helps the people involved as much as possible.
-And of course, I want to share my favorite tea with you.
+I sell tea to people who care about more than just tea.
+My mission is to build a sustainable business that harms the environment as little as possible, and helps the people involved as much as possible.
 Right now this project is based on 5 core values that I believe will help accomplish all that.

 Most of my packaging is made from recycled materials, and all of it is plastic-free and can be recycled normally with paper goods.
 I take care to reuse or recycle all inventory packaging and business supplies when I can.

 Farmers, producers and tea-makers deserve fair compensation for their work.
-That is why for every tea sold in my shop, 10% of the net profit is returned back to the artisans behind it.
+That is why for every tea sold in my shop, 10% of the net profit is returned back to the people who made it.
+If I do well, so do they.

 Tea I Love